Billyblbl/Arcade_Interfaces/entity_file_format.md

 ## Sprite

-The first usable line must contain either the path to a loadable sprite texture file or the string "undefined"
+The first usable line must contain either the path to a loadable sprite texture file or the string "undefined".
+This path must be relative from the execution folder of the core, and designate a file available in the appropriate [RAFH](RAHF.md) location.

 ## States